 Acoustic and electric guitar -

-Kyle Kip is a well-respected musician who plays both drums and guitar.
-He and Ozzie are both member of local crabgrass legends, Black Jake and the Carnies.
-Kyle is currently performing with Mercury Salad as the drummer.
-The established friendship between the two makes the Mercury Salad rhythm section all the stronger.
+Kyle Kipp joins Mercury Salad as the drummer.
+Kyle is a well-respected musician who plays guitar, drums, and vocals.
+He and Ozzie are both members of local Crabgrass legends, Black Jake and the Carnies.
+The established friendship between the Kyle and Ozzie makes the Mercury Salad rhythm section all the stronger.